=

 Here are some of the questions in my agenda:

 • Expertise is elusive.
 Can we consistently identify experts in judgment/decision problems?
-How should we reward judgment accuracy?

 • Studies in the wisdom of crowds suggest that aggregating diverse judgments improves decision/prediction accuracy.
 How should we combine disagreeing judgments for best results?